rootdraws/district0x-Grant-Farms/README.md

 * Lack of adoption of their platform, in the face of competition with major platforms.
 * Lack of financial support for their marketing endeavors.
-* Lack of stability in their Uniswap Pools.
+* Seeking Growth for their Uniswap Pools.

 <a href="SaschaBailey">Sascha Bailey</a> is offering Liquidty Provider Rewards each month for the next ~ 2 years to combat these issues.
 This is an opportunity for investors to contribute to the <a href="https://info.uniswap.org/pair/0xa14c40b83885e1f8d516e0e43a7361f31eca6854">Uniswap BAEPAY - ETH Pool.</a>

-In return for providing this Liquidity, Sascha's Avatar, <a href="https://twitter.com/baepaychan">@baepaychan</a>, distributes:
+In return for providing this Liquidity, the BAE Avatar, <a href="https://twitter.com/baepaychan">@baepaychan</a>, distributes:
 * 20,000 $BAEPAY each week, proportionately to all $BAEPAY Pools, and then proportionately to the Liquidity Providers in the Pool.
 * A little bit of ETH Each Month to the top 15 Slots in the Liquidity Provider Holder Hierarchy.
 * The Occasional Rare NFT.